Breakthrough on the Gerede Water Transmission Tunnel5 March 2019

-Turkey – Excavation works on the Gerede Water Transmission Tunnel completed in December.
+Turkey — Excavation works on a 9km-long section of the Gerede Water Transmission Tunnel completed in December.
 The 31.6km tunnel, the longest water tunnel in Turkey, will go into operation in March and provide drinking water to Ankara.

-Contractor Kolin-Limak JV finished boring the 9km-long final section of the project with a 5.56m-diameter Robbins Crossover (XRE) machine, after earlier efforts had ground to a halt.
-The section consisted of extremely difficult ground, including sandstone agglomerate, limestone and tuff.
+Contractor Kolin-Limak JV finished boring the section of the project with a 5.56m-diameter Robbins Crossover (XRE) machine, after earlier efforts had ground to a halt.
+Geology consisted of extremely difficult ground, including sandstone agglomerate, limestone and tuff.

 Nuh Bilgin, professor of mine and tunnel mechanisation at Istanbul Technical University, and chair of the Turkish Tunnelling Society said of the project, “I’ve had the chance to study and visit the majority of mechanised tunnelling projects in Turkey since the 1980s.
 The Gerede project is one of the most challenging projects among them.”